Variable Tuition Program

 The shift from “financial aid” to Variable Tuition is more than semantic.
 It reflects our school’s foundational commitment to building a socioeconomically diverse student body and an inclusive school community.
 We achieve our goals when all enrolled families know that they are making an equitable contribution to their child’s education -- which makes all families equal contributors to school life.

 “Grace’s mission, since our founding in 1960, has been to create a school for Greater Washington where everyone feels like they belong.
 We believe our school community is stronger when it reflects the diversity surrounding us.
 We are impelled by our mission and our morals to welcome students and families of varying financial means as equal partners in the project of educating Grace students.”

 How to Apply, Due Dates, and Decision Notifications

 To submit an application for Variable Tuition, families should go to the TADS website and choose the first option called "Financial Aid Assessment."
 You will be prompted to create a TADS account or to sign in using your existing TADS account information.

-For returning families: Returning families must reapply through the TADS system by Monday, January 7, 2019 by 3:00 pm.
-Decisions for the 2019-2020 school year will be communicated to returning families in early February 2019 before re-enrollment contracts are due.
+For returning families: Returning families must reapply through the TADS system by Monday, December 17, 2018 by 3:00 pm.
+Decisions for the 2019-2020 school year will be communicated to returning families no later than early February 2019 before re-enrollment contracts are due.

 For new families: Variable Tuition applications are due by Friday, February 1, 2019 at 3:00 pm.
 Although admission and Variable Tuition decisions are made separately, we let families know about both decisions simultaneously so that they can make informed choices.